Preparing for Flight: Pushing Back an Airplane

 Eurofighter’s estimated price within the European Union and other allied nations is USD 50 million.
 In 2018, the Indian Air Force purchased the Typhoon at the cost of USD 138, according to Airbus reports.

-The F/A-18E/F Super Hornet is a twin-engine fighter aircraft designed as both a fighter and attack aircraft (hence the “E” and “F” designation).
+The F/A-18E/F Super Hornet is a twin-engine fighter aircraft designed as both a fighter and attack aircraft (hence the “E” and “F” designations).
 It is larger than the original F/A-18 Hornet.

 The Super Hornet can take supersonic flights without an afterburner.
 It can perform its roles of fighter escort, fleet air defense, suppression of enemy air defenses, interdiction, close air support, and day/night strike missions with significant efficiency.